 In the world of Lean Manufacturing, overlooking team collaboration is a cardinal sin.
 Generating process improvement ideas requires collective effort.
 The Impact Effort Matrix can foster collaboration by visually comparing potential action items.
 Engage all team members during the Identify and Prioritize Opportunities Phase to maximize your Six Sigma ROI.

-Conclusion: Maximizing the use of PICK Charts in your agency
+How to maximize the use of pick charts in your agency

-In conclusion, PICK charts wield immense power within your agency’s Lean Manufacturing and Six Sigma strategies.
-They empower you to implement and categorize process improvement ideas effectively.
-Picture this: a visual comparison of potential returns against implementation costs.
-These charts shine brightest during the Identify and Prioritize Opportunities Phase, guiding your team toward impactful decisions.
-So, embrace PICK charts—they’re your secret weapon for success!
+In conclusion, PICK charts play a crucial role in your agency’s Lean Manufacturing and Six Sigma strategies.
+They help you categorize and implement process improvement ideas effectively.
+A PICK chart provides a visual comparison of potential returns versus implementation costs.
+These charts are especially valuable during the Identify and Prioritize Opportunities Phase, guiding your team toward impactful decisions.
+Embrace PICK charts as a vital tool for success.